ewhitesides/SecretManagement.HcVault.KV2/README.md

 ### Register Vault with local token file

+the following would be used if you want to use a token based authentication

-set a token in a file somewhere on your system, for example $env:USERPROFILE/myvault/.vault-token
+before running the following, set a token in a file somewhere on your system

 ```pwsh
 $Params = @{